joshgoebel/wren/doc/site/embedding/storing-c-data.markdown

 The value returned by `wrenSetSlotNewForeign()` is the raw pointer to the requested bytes.
 You can cast that to whatever C type makes sense (as long as it fits within the requested number of bytes) and initialize it as you see fit.
+The allocated bytes will all have been pre-initialized to 0.

 Any parameters passed to the constructor are also available in subsequent slots in the slot array.
 That way you can initialize the foreign data based on values